Shrimp, deep-water Purine Content — Food

 Hidden sources may help explain why a meal triggered symptoms even when the main dish looked lower in purines.

-Lower in Finfish and shellfish
+Compare within Finfish and shellfish

-Higher in Finfish and shellfish
+Lower-purine Finfish and shellfish items

-- Okiami (krill), raw — 225.6
+- Is Okiami (krill), raw high in purines? — Finfish and shellfish

-- Shrimp, raw, frozen (no further unspecified) — 234.0
+- Is Shrimp, raw, frozen (no further unspecified) high in purines? — Finfish and shellfish